-Then, each electric utility program administrator and MCE shall submit a Tier 2 advice letter within 60 days after the issuance of this decision.
+Then, each interested program administrator shall submit a Tier 2 advice letter within 45 days after the issuance of this decision.
 Each advice letter shall contain at least the following information:

-- Requested budget; - Anticipated net peak demand savings and TSB, for both 2022 and 2023; - Description of compensation structure to encourage net peak demand reductions and any bonuses or penalties that will be applied; - Description of how programs will apply a "kicker" for peak and net peak times, in June through September of 2022 and 2023; - Description of the reporting processes, including at least monthly reporting specific to these programs; - Description of any plans to integrate long-lasting energy efficiency deployment with other opportunities like demand response, and including a description of how measurement of energy efficiency and other savings will be disaggregated and paid for; - Description of how programs will be designed to achieve savings that is incremental to savings in the main energy efficiency portfolio; and - Description of plan for launching the program in time to deliver savings during Summer 2022.
+- Requested budget; - Anticipated net peak demand savings and TSB, for both 2022 and 2023; - Description of net peak demand threshold for implementer eligibility and any bonuses or penalties that will be applied; - Description of how programs will apply a "kicker" for peak and net peak times, in June through September of 2022 and 2023; - Description of the reporting processes, including at least monthly reporting specific to these programs; - Description of any plans to integrate long-lasting energy efficiency deployment with other opportunities like demand response, and including a description of how measurement of energy efficiency and other savings will be disaggregated and paid for; and - Description of how programs will be designed to achieve savings that is incremental to savings in the main energy efficiency portfolio.

-Prior to program launch, Market Access program administrators must post an implementation plan to the Commission's California Efficiency Data and Reporting System (CEDARS) website.
+Prior to program launch, program administrators must post an implementation to the Commission's California Efficiency Data and Reporting System (CEDARS) website.
 While implementation plans will not be subject to Commission or staff approval, they must conform with information submitted in advice letter filings and must include a program-level measurement and verification plan that meets the requirements in the NMEC Rulebook.
-Any other coordination of M&V methods to address both energy efficiency and demand response may be coordinated through the NMEC working group.

 There is no need to specify other energy savings requirements or measure-level calculations, since savings will be calculated using NMEC methods.
 Program administrators will be required to report the incremental savings achieved as part of their regular reporting requirements, including Annual Reports.
 In addition, all summer reliability efforts will be required to provide weekly or monthly savings reporting to the Commission, including up-to-date forecasts of peak or net peak savings, based on completed installations and enrolled customers.
-We delegate to Commission staff to determine the reporting process for the summer reliability efforts described in this decision, with a focus on forecasted peak demand impacts.
+We delegate to Commission staff to determine the reporting process for the summer reliability efforts described in this decision.